michael-webpt8/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+- SQL is the language used to query a relational database. while a relational database uses primary and foreign keys to normalize data.

 - [ ] Why do tables need a `primary key`?

+- to have a unique identifier

 - [ ] What is the name given to a table column that references the primary key on another table.